Limelight Networks Inc. (LLNW): Skating on Thin Ice? We Know the Answer

 DA Davidson gave a rating of “Underperform” to LLNW, setting the target price at $3 in the report published on February 12th of the current year.

-Volatility was left at 4.23%, however, over the last 30 days, the volatility rate increased by 3.57%, as shares surge +4.87% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -19.65% lower at present.
+Volatility was left at 3.90%, however, over the last 30 days, the volatility rate increased by 3.35%, as shares sank -2.40% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -22.12% lower at present.

 Insider Trading